Board of Directors:

 Debbie Pollard Debbie is a Lexington native who departed as a teen for college at the State Univ. of NY at Oneonta.
 She graduated with an Art History degree and worked in field research for the Museum of Early Southern Decorative Arts.
 A move and career change took her to the DC and Northern Virginia area for 36 years.
 Employment during that time involved organizational management in the commercial real estate brokerage industry and the last 12 years at the Dept. of the Interior, Interior Business Center (IBC).
 Teleworking full time, Debbie is currently responsible for business development and customer outreach in the Financial Management Directorate at the IBC.
 In the past she has been a lead for the Combined Federal Campaign at the IBC, and has for many years volunteered as an election official.
 She raised two daughters and was active with Scouting and a variety of neighborhood school and community activities.
 Debbie is impressed with the number of community organizations that have developed to support Lexington, Buena Vista, and Rockbridge County since her time here as a youth.
 She hopes to help United Way Rockbridge have a greater impact with funding many of those organizations.

-Joe Skovira Joe Skovira, a native of Baltimore, Maryland, has lived in the Rockbridge area for 12 years.
+Joe Skovira, a native of Baltimore, Maryland, has lived in the Rockbridge area for 15 years.
 After serving in the US Army in France and Germany he became a computer programmer with Army’s Computer Systems Command.
 That position led to a career in the Information Technology (IT) field where he held positions as systems analyst, project manager, and division vice president.
 After retiring from the IT business he taught European History for 7 years at West Potomac High School in Fairfax County Virginia.
 Following his retirement from teaching in 2003 he and his wife Margaret moved to their home in the Brownsburg area of Rockbridge County.
 While living there he served as President of the Brownsburg Community Association, Secretary of the Brownsburg Ruritan and Chairman of the Rockbridge County Democratic Committee.
-Joe and Margaret now live in Lexington and their children live in Portland, OR and Seattle, WA.
+Joe and Margaret now live in Kendal at Lexington and their children live in Portland, OR and Seattle, WA.
 Joe is a graduate of Loyola University Maryland (BS History), the University of Utah (MBA) and George Mason University (MA History).
-In 2014 he and Margaret moved to Lexington.

 Want to join the board?
 Email firstname.lastname@example.org